Catholic School Bundles: Catechists, Teachers, and Parents

 It took me four children to get this figured.

 So many times, the children had to choose their Confirmation name at the beginning of the school year.
+That's way too soon if you're not already familiar with the saints.

 You'll do well to help them start studying on their own during the year previous to their Confirmation year.
 It can be as easy as talking about the different saints, especially on their feast days; or reading books together.

 Basically, children should be learning about saints all throughout their lives, especially as the liturgical year reminds us of so many that we can simply mention the saint of the day.
-If you practice devotions in your home or classroom, your children or students will already have an idea of the kind of saint they'd like to study.

 Other Confirmation and Catholic name related pages: